liug26/DigitRec_TensorFlow/README.md

-# digitrec_tensorflow
-Digit Recognition w/ TensorFlow
+# Digit Recognition w/ TensorFlow

+## Summary
+A LeNet structured CNN using TensorFlow.
+After 40 epochs, an accuracy rate of 99+% can be reached.